 Looking to stretch your dollars beyond the first 6 months?
 The Arms Reach Co-Sleeper is the top pick in the “co-sleeper” category — it’s a bedside bassinet that mimics/offers the benefits of bed-sharing, less the nerves.

 Check out all of our favorite sidecar co-sleepers.

 Unless you love slamming your knee into the corner of your dresser (repeatedly), you need a bit of light to guide your groggy ass around your room during nighttime feedings.

-- Hatch Baby Rest – Check out our full review of the Hatch Baby Rest
+- Hatch Baby Rest (~$59) — it’s also a sound machine & an OK-to-wake-clock; check out our full review of the Hatch Baby Rest

-These lights provide a soft, calming light that isn’t too jarring for middle-of-the-night wakey wakes (and after you’re done using it with baby, you can use it for your scared-of-the-dark toddler).
+These lights provide a soft, calming glow that isn’t too jarring for middle-of-the-night wakey wakes (and after you’re done using it with baby, you can use it for your scared-of-the-dark toddler).